This chapter is presented in the following sections:

 EC675 In the longer term the banking system should be largely brought under democratic control, preferably at a local level.
 This will allow the process to work in the best interests of the community as a whole, rather than principally in the interests of commercial banks and their shareholders.

-EC676 Since these restrictions on bank lending will severely restrict the money supply, the Monetary Policy Committee of the Bank of England will be instructed to monitor the need for increase (or decrease) in the money supply, based initially on maintaining the amount of money existing at the time of implementation of these measures.
+EC676 As an interim measure, before the programme of reform described in EC 664 has been implemented, the Monetary Policy Committee of the Bank of England will be instructed to monitor the need for increase (or decrease) in the money supply, based initially on maintaining the amount of money existing at the time of implementation of these measures.
 Criteria will be developed in the light of experience, aiming to avoid both inflation and deflation.
 It will accordingly instruct the Bank of England to create any supplement needed, on a monthly basis, and credit it to the Treasury to be spent by the government on projects that help society and environment.
 If the occasion arises that a surplus is threatening to cause inflation, the Bank of England will receive back and cancel an appropriate amount of money.

-EC677 The Bank of England will continue to be the institution for the regulation of the national currency and the setting of base interest rates.
+EC677 As an interim measure, before the programme of reform described in EC 664 has been implemented, the Bank of England will continue to be the institution for the regulation of the national currency and the setting of base interest rates.
 However, it will not focus on narrow economic indicators such as the rate of inflation, but instead will take a broader view on the impact of its decisions on the economy as a whole.
 Final decisions on the setting of base interest rates will be made by a democratically accountable committee made up of representatives selected from the different regions of the country.

 EC678 In order to help bring about the democratisation of the banking system, and in pursuit of our policies to support the growth of local economies, a network of local Community Banks will be established.
 These will be democratically accountable non-profit-making trusts, which will be able to provide low-cost finance both at district and regional levels.
 Any operating surplus arising from these Community Banks will be reinvested in their local communities.
-Community Banks will be empowered to create credit in the same way that commercial banks currently do, and will be given favourable conditions for doing so by the central bank.
 They will also be able to create their own local currencies, to operate alongside the national currency, where this is supported by the local community.

 EC679 In order to bring about a more socially equitable society, it is important that poorer citizens have access to affordable credit, which can give them an opportunity to increase their basic living standards.
 Alongside Community Banks, measures to help facilitate this will include the promotion and support of credit unions and micro-credit schemes in which small groups of people cooperate to provide guaranteed small loans to each other.